ieatsoap/brainfuck_interpreter/README.md

-# brainfuck_assembler
+# brainfuck_interpreter
-brainfuck assembler using mips asm
+brainfuck interpreter using mips asm

 0) requires java for mips
 1) navigate to cmd dir of downloaded file and run: